Has Texting Become The Norm?

 Has texting Become The Norm?

-With the limitless amounts of technology in the world today there are limitless things that people have today that they didn't before.
+With the limitless amounts of technology in the world today there are lots of things people have today that they didn't before.
 Cell Phones with a texting feature which means a typing feature to contact friends and family.
 Almost all house phones are replaced by cell phones today, Which begs the question who has a house phone anymore? or better yet who actually calls people?
 With everyone having cell phones, with unlimited calling and texting who actually picks up a landline phone to call anyone or their cell phone to call anymore since texting is so much faster?
 Or better yet actually goes out and see people? with texting being more convenient these days?
 These are the questions that people ask today.
 Years ago you wouldn’t have thought people would be asking these questions.
 Everyone who is anyone has a cell phone today, even kids in grade school.
 They don’t use them to play games on either they use them to text and call their friends.
 Why do they text their friends instead of calling their friends is it faster? for the most part yes, it is faster.

 People in today's day and age ask, What is calling? that is another question people are asking because all anyone ever does is text, even if they do have cell phones, when you talk to people and give out your number you don’t say "call me" anymore you say "shoot me a text and we can talk that way."
 In today’s day and age, texting is the new way to get a hold of each other or so it seems.
 Occasionally people will call you on your cell phone and talk to you that way but for the most part, they text.
 In a sense, texting is the new form of MSN Instant messenger, but instead of getting an instant reply sometimes it takes hours.